ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

   * Rolodex information
     * rolodex access key - a key to access the rolodex service
     * rolodex access secret - a secret for use to access the rolodex service
+    * rolodex access secret expires - when the access secret will expire and no longer be valid
     * update next - the timestamp when the next update can/should be issued (but not before)

 ### Security Considerations